intel/pepc/docs/pepc-aspm.rst

 **--l1-aspm** *OPTION*
    Enable or disable L1 ASPM for a particular device.
 Valid arguments are 'on', 'off', 'enable', 'disable', 'true', 'false'.
 The argument is case insensitive.
-Make sure the kernel version is at least 5.5 and is compiled with CONFIG_PCIEASPM and CONFIG_PCIEASPM_DEFAULT for this option to work.